 7. 'This is exactly the kind of role I'm looking for'

 That may be true, but chances are this is the exact kind of role 240 other candidates are looking for, too.
-The recruiter or hiring manager already knows that you’re interested in the role – they’re looking at your cover letter for that reason.
+The recruiter or hiring manager already knows that you're interested in the role – they're looking at your cover letter for that reason.
 Your goal is to convince them why this job is right for you by demonstrating your relevant experience and personal attributes.
-And, more importantly, your goal is to convince them why you are right for the job.
+And, more importantly, your goal is to convince them why you are a perfect match for the job.
 Speaking of…

 8. 'I'm the best candidate for the job'

-How do you know you’re the best candidate for the job?
-Have you met the other applicants?
-Plus, telling the hiring manager that you’re the best person for the job can seem a little self-congratulatory.
+How do you know you're the best candidate for the job?
+Have you met all the other candidates?
+Plus, telling the hiring manager that you're the best person for the job can seem a little self-congratulatory.
 Ultimately, whether or not you are the best candidate is for them to decide.
-If you want to swing the vote in your favor, it’s not about telling them.
-It’s about proving it to them with your best and most relevant skills and personal qualities.
+If you want to swing the vote in your favor, it's not about telling them.
+It's about proving it to them with your best and most relevant skills and personal qualities.